 AM will not encrypt device recovery codes when created, or when first accessed.
-By preventing AM from encrypting the stored recovery codes, you should be aware of the following points:
+When preventing AM from encrypting the stored recovery codes, be aware of the following points:

 Users will only see registered devices on their dashboard that are of the same type that they have used to authenticate.